braisdom/ObjectiveSql-IntelliJ-Plugin/README.md

-# ObjectSql-IntelliJ-Plugin
+# ObjectiveSql IntelliJ Plugin
-Fill the generated elements for ObjectSql
+Fill the generated elements for ObjectSql, and the plugin name of IntelliJ is ObjectiveSql

 ## Static members